Southern Pine's FAQ page

 Who can apply to attend the Moore Innovative High School?

-Students currently enrolled and completing the 8th grade are eligible to apply.
+Students currently completing the 8th grade are eligible to apply.
 Enrollment is open to any Moore County resident in any public, charter, private or homeschool setting.
-Students may not apply after the spring semester of the 8th grade year.
+A waitlist is maintained.
+Students may only apply prior to the start of the ninth grade year.

 How are applications reviewed?